We’ve extended the deadline for the BTS Community Development and Human Rights Cooperant Program!

 Cooperants could serve for a period of a few weeks to three months, depending on the need.

-Cooperants to serve for 6 months to a year in projects identified by BTS partners.
+Cooperants to serve for 6 months to a year in projects identified by BTS partners within two years of the training.

 Here’s a list of BTS partners and the backgrounds they are seeking: